callixte-girard/YoutubeChannelLeecher/README.md

 # SETUP
 ## Dependancies
-- `selenium` webdriver with Chrome driver (Firefox abandoned, because too buggy)
+- `selenium` : webdriver with Chrome driver (Firefox abandoned, because too buggy)
+- `BeautifulSoup` : HTML parser to get infos when page loaded in Selenium
-- `pytube` (pip package for downloading YouTube video from URL)
+- `pytube` : download YouTube video from URL

 ## Quick fixes for common issues
 - If `pytube` gets you a `SSL Certificate` error, and you're on macOS, launch `Install Certificates.command` in `Applications/Python3.x/`

 # PROGRESS
 ### To-do
-- remove attribute `is_channel` in Channel objects —> if channel url starts with 'UC', it needs `/channel/` prefix.
-Else : `/user/`
+- mysterious errors : maybe it's because of video title containing forbidden characters : `|` or `#` or `/` etc
+- create children from template in collection's rows
 - download videos directly in a folder named like user/channel name
 - detect video length from all videos section —> possibility to ignore videos above a certain length
 - force English with Selenium but only for channels spoken in English